AltoPonixClub/database/wsdocs.md

 The endpoint for web socket connections is ``https://altoponix-database.herokuapp.com``.
 For local testing, ``http://127.0.0.1:5000`` is used.

+Currently, heroku is quite slow, and websocket connections don't really work.
+You can test the websocket by running this server locally.

 ## Outline
 There are two types of clients: the user and the monitor.
 Only the user is able to send commands to the monitor.
 Both connect to the backend server to send/receive commands.